 It’s how we interpret the data, and how we ACT on it.

 Customer demands are changing faster than ever before.
-This huge new change in markets and their solutions are having a major impact on any part on the business.
-Truly smart factories are not only very good at automating, but they are also even better in rethinking what works and especially what doesn’t.
+This huge new change in markets and their solutions are having a major impact on any part of the business.
+Truly smart factories are not only excellent at automating, but they are also even better in rethinking what works and especially what doesn’t.